 Seek Collaboration and Empowerment

-We must ensure operations are consistent with its mission and policies seek collaboration and empowerment in all stages from planning through implementation and to expand including partners.
+We must ensure operations are consistent with its mission and that policies seek collaboration and empowerment in all stages from planning through implementation which is to include our partners as key stakeholders.

 Focus on the Whole Child